We respect your privacy.

 2021-10-07

-It's not exactly a stretch to say that Washington D.C. is the most powerful city in the world.
-It does, after all, houses the President of the United States, arguably the most powerful man in the world.
+It's not exactly a stretch to say that Washington D.C.is the most powerful city in the world.
+The city serves as the home of the President of the United States, arguably the most powerful man in the world.
 As well as the seat of political power in the country.
-So getting to live here is a big deal.
-And if you ever get the opportunity, make sure you prepare everything, down to the last detail.
+Moving to Washington D.C. is a big deal, whatever you may end up doing here.
+So if you ever get the opportunity, make sure you prepare everything, down to the last detail.
 Sounds intimidating?
 Don't worry!
-Living in Washington D.C. isn't as daunting as it seems.
+Relocating in Washington D.C. isn't as daunting as it seems.
 At the very least, this guide will help you in many ways!

 Moving to Washington D.C.: Your Relocation Guide